thomaskroi1996/openfoam_opencfs_coupling/README.md

 - first write a simple skeleton of how the derivative could look like, by implementing a new class PressureTemporalDerivative (.C & .H) that inherits from CouplingDataWriter.
 - improve upon this sketch, initialise pOld_ (which is p(t-1), definitely should be renamed if we implement higher order schemes) to a buffer instead of openFoam object
 - make the necessary changes in Adapter, FF, PressureTemporalDerivative, Interface .C and .H files, so that the new class gets correctly called when we have PressureTemporalDerivative in openFoam_dpdt/system/preciceDict.

+## Further steps:
+Number 1 priority should be fixing reading nodal values, so that we don't have artefacts
+    - write temporal derivative to file

+Right hand side values is not written out

+Only source region -> whole pipeline, check interpolation, grids, and use 3D only

+write hashmap functionality to write pressure out